Introduction

 It's required if you play at resolutions higher than 1080p.

-This change breaks alt-tab functionality in Fullscreen Mode.[6]
+This change breaks Alt-Tab functionality in Fullscreen Mode.[6]

 To mitigate that either use DXVK, or Windowed Mode.

-Or just don't alt-tab.
+Or just don't Alt-Tab.

-If you are lucky to have a Ryzen 7 5800X3D CPU, you can enable this setting for a massive performance boost.
+If you own a Ryzen CPU from the X3D series, you can enable this setting for a massive performance boost.

 Other CPUs don't get any benefit due to insufficient cache size.bAlternateGTCFix = 1